PanosEko/devtrack-frontend/README.md

 This repository contains the frontend code for the DevTrack web application.
 It is built using React, Next.js, Tailwind CSS and written in TypeScript.
-The frontend is responsible for displaying the page content, handling user interactions, and making requests to the authentication and resource servers.
+It is responsible for displaying the page content, handling user interactions, and making requests to the authentication and resource servers.

 ![image](https://github.com/PanosEko/devtrack-frontend/assets/93736094/3bfc6d6a-f8f0-42de-986f-da31e4fc5e15)